 For example, many businesses want to push their customers to self-service first, as it is traditionally a cheaper resource compared to a human representative.
 That is an approach both strategic methods can use but carrying that information through the customer’s journey is essential to the experience.
 If that self-service experience is not being used because customers don’t like or understand the flow, the reporting on where customers opt out is important to know where to change.
 Unless you are a monopoly, better get used to catering to that ever-changing, increasingly impatient customer.

 Technology exists today to offer rich and secure self-service experiences with engaging speech authentication enablement, but the flow of these transactions must be created to meet the requirements of the user.
 Customers today are mobile and often impatient so an automatic identification within the self-service flow is far more useful than please enter that 16-digit account number and add your secret PIN number while holding it up to your eye for a retina scan routine.
 Reporting on this must be detailed and tagged at each step of the call flow.
 The information on this level of reporting can be daunting so the analytics aspects which technology can deliver today help the group lead, supervisor, manager, and other leaders focus on the problem so a solution can be created.

 Business interactions require answers to many questions often from multiple levels within the organization.
 Did the customer opt-out due to a poor self-service application?
-Did the application satisfy them and they told three friends about their great experience?
+Did the application satisfy them, and did users tell three friends about their great experience?
 Did the mobile app fail because the connection was poor or that it didn’t use enough emoji’s?
 Did the customer change channels because the first or second choice failed?
 (Note: With many consumers there is no second chance unless they already have a positive experience or you owe them a refund.)
 Are the changes in the interaction channels providing the best experience?

 If you cannot measure the various elements of the contact center as you expand contact types, then you simply cannot manage your business or your resources.
 All are critical to long-term success.